typst/packages/packages/preview/clean-math-thesis/0.2.0/template/chapter/dummy_chapter.typ

 #proof[
   Trivial, but the proof is not done yet.

-  To demonstrate the breaking behaviour we add another
+  To demonstrate the breaking behavior we add another

   #lorem(150)
 ]